-Although heart transplant are an established treatment for end stage heart failure, it is not suitable for everyone, so every potential heart transplant patient is carefully assessed by a team of heart transplant doctors.
+Although heart transplant is an established treatment for end-stage heart failure, it is not suitable for everyone, so every potential heart transplant patient is carefully assessed by a team of heart transplant doctors.

-During the assessment patient need to undergo several clinical and psychological tests to determine whether transplant is best treatment option or not.
+During the assessment, a patient needs to undergo several clinical and psychological tests to determine whether a transplant is the best treatment option or not.

-The following are the factors that affect patient’s eligibility for a heart transplant –
+The following are the factors that affect a patient’s eligibility for a heart transplant –

 - All the other important organs in the body must be in pretty good shape.

-- Transplant cannot be performed in patients with active infections, cancer, or bad diabetes mellitus.
+- Transplantation cannot be performed in patients with active infections, cancer, or bad diabetes mellitus.

-- Patient who smoke or abuse alcohol are not good candidates for transplant.
+- A patient who smoke or abuse alcohol are not good candidates for transplant.

-- If patient is not ready to take precautionary measures to ensure you change in their lifestyle so as to keep new heart healthy.
+- If the patient is not ready to take precautionary measures to ensure you change in their lifestyle so as to keep new heart-healthy.

-Once recipient evaluation is completed and the patient is found medically fit for transplant and ready to opt for it, the legal prescribed form have to be completed and submitted through the hospital to the appropriate authority so as to register the patient’s name on the waiting list for a deceased donor.
+Once the recipient evaluation is completed and the patient is found medically fit for transplant and ready to opt for it, the legally prescribed form has to be completed and submitted through the hospital to the appropriate authority so as to register the patient’s name on the waiting list for a deceased donor.

-After listing, patient need to undergo periodic testing and review with the transplant doctors and must inform them of any significant changes in their medical condition.
+After listing, patients need to undergo periodic testing and review with the transplant doctors and must inform them of any significant changes in their medical condition.

 How are Organs Matched?

-Organs are matched mainly by blood type, but size is also important.
+Organs are matched mainly by blood type, but the size is also important.
 Children usually receive organs from other children and adults usually receive organs from other adults.
-Organs are not matched by gender, race or age.
+Organs are not matched by gender, race, or age.

 Waiting for an Organ

-Waiting begins once patient is listed for donor.
+The waiting begins once the patient is listed as a donor.
 There are not enough hearts available for everyone who may need a heart transplant.
-Therefore how long patient must wait for a heart once on the waiting list is hard to predict.
+Therefore how long a patient must wait for a heart once on the waiting list is hard to predict.
 Some people are matched with a suitable heart immediately, while others may wait for over a year.